Our First App

 Since we're going to be putting our app out into the wild, we should include some information about who wrote it and the legal usage of its source code.
 For this we need a new file in our project's root folder: the LICENSE

 file.
 This file contains a copy of the license that your code is released under.
-For elementary OS apps this is typically the GNU General Public License (GPL).
+For elementary OS apps this is typically the (GPL).
 Remember the header we added to our source code?
 That header reminds people that your app is licensed and it belongs to you.
 GitHub has a built-in way to add several popular licenses to your repository.
-Read their documentation for adding software licenses and add a LICENSE
+Read their and add a LICENSE

 file to your repository.